SinisterSpatula/ResponderUtils/Patch Notes.md

 Fixed: Acctmin7 not found, preventing changes to acct data.
 Fixed: Sidebar toggle-close button disppearing when window gets too small.
 Fixed: Paypal Balance not saving.
-Fixed: unable to change "recent" field on database add/edit.(edited)
+Fixed: unable to change "recent" field on database add/edit.
 Fixed: Walmart Giftcards now generate with "6" as first number.

 Vastly improved the reg code entry, it no longer prevents the plugin from establishing connection.
 Also improved the pop-up connection status display.
 Moved key code registration to new tab instead of pop-up (part of what solved the problems).
-Will be updating the other plug-in the same way, and testing it, and making other fixes before posting fixed version.(edited)
+Will be updating the other plug-in the same way, and testing it, and making other fixes before posting fixed version.

 Fixed: zelle transfers Not working.